Pam Hobsworth: Storylines

 Pam starts dating Bill Webster (Peter Armitage) after meeting him at a Singles Night.
 Pam finds out that Molly is having an affair with Tyrone's best friend and Bill's son, Kevin Webster (Michael Le Vell).
 She gives Molly the ultimatum to tell Tyrone or end the affair, so Molly lies that she has stopped seeing Kevin.
 Months later, Pam is furious when she finds out that Molly lied to her and that she is now pregnant with Kevin's baby.
-She accuses Molly of lying about being pregnant to get Kevin to leave his wife, Sally Seddon (Sally Dynevor), and their children, and slaps Molly for her treatment of Tyrone.
+She accuses Molly of lying about being pregnant to get Kevin to leave his wife, Sally Webster (Sally Dynevor), and their children, and slaps Molly for her treatment of Tyrone.
 However, she supports Molly and blames Kevin despite initially defending him.
 Pam returns after Molly gives birth to her and Kevin's son, Jack.
 She later attends his christening and supports Molly as she is still in love with Kevin, who is no longer interested.
 Pam returns when she finds out that Molly has died from injuries sustained in the tram crash, which devastates her.
 Pam confronts Kevin as she believes that he is to blame for Molly's death, and she leaves to comfort her brother and Molly's father, Diggory Compton (Eric Potts).
 Pam attends Molly's funeral, where Tyrone is furious at her after finding out that she and Bill knew about Molly and Kevin's affair.

 Bill and Pam go travelling but return months later and announced that they are engaged.
 Pam continues to hold a grudge against Kevin, blaming him for Molly's death, and bans him from attending the wedding.
 The stress of this causes Bill to have a heart attack, so Pam and Kevin put their feelings aside and support Bill whilst he recovers.
 Pam is also saddened when she finds out that Kevin is living with Sally again and planning to change Jack's surname from "Dobbs" to "Webster".
 It is mentioned that Pam had been divorced four times due to her infidelity in three of the marriages.
 She and Bill later attend a memorial service for the first anniversary of the tram crash, and weeks later they attend the wedding of Bill's granddaughter Sophie Webster (Brooke Vincent) to Sian Powers (Sacha Parkinson), which does not go ahead.
 Pam visits months later and tells Sally that she is a fool for trusting Kevin again, as they are planning to get back together.
 Kevin later asks Pam to look after Jack full-time as he feels that Jack is a constant reminder of his affair, but he later decides against this as he does not want to give up his son.
 Pam and Bill later split up and Jack continues to stay with Pam over the years.